Skip to content

 Batts have to be cut to fit every bay, squeezed past wiring and battens, and trimmed around every fitting.
 So they leave gaps over the joists, around the downlights and along the edges from day one.
 Then it gets worse: over the years the sparky, the plumber and the air-con installer climb up there, shove batts aside and leave them open.
 The Australian Government’s CSIRO says incomplete coverage that leaves air gaps acts as a “heat bridge… drastically reducing the overall thermal resistance”, and that it’s preventable “by ensuring a high standard of installation.”

 And a high standard of batt install is rare.
 Overseas, the California Energy Commission inspected homes and found essentially none had their batts installed without defects (a US figure, but the lesson travels).
 It matches what I see in Queensland roofs every week.
-The honest takeaway across the research: defect-free batt installs are the exception, not the rule.
+The takeaway across the research: defect-free batt installs are the exception, not the rule.

 “An R5 batt is the lab number for a perfect fit.
 I’ve never once seen a perfect fit in 40 years of climbing into roofs.
 The gaps are where your power bill leaks out.”